elenamorton/passwd-generator/README.md

 The design tries to follow the rules for low-cost maintainable code, like: DRY code, methods with single responsibility, loose dependency by injecting arguments as a hash object in `get_password(args)`, which also encapsulates the password implementation.

 ### Issues encountered during implemention
+* It is hard to use correctly the current `password_generator` method having so many arguments.
+> The method signature is error-prone, making easy to set the arguments in the wrong order, or with wrong values.
+* The generated password is not always containing characters from all the selected sets.
+> The internally generated 'full-size' password contains all characters selected.
+The final password, which is extracted to certain size using `.sample(args[:length])`, can miss characters of any type.
+> This is noticable while running the test suite and getting errors like below.

 ![Test failures](./docs/password_failures.png)

+> The closer the final password size to the internal 'full-size' password, the lower the possiblity to getting such errors.

 ### Suggested Improvements